-As wind turbines are counted among the tallest machines on the planet that work in an uncontrolled outside environment, noise and vibration emissions occur in a broad frequency range.
-While sources of acoustic wind turbine emission in the audible range are widely researched and understood and different methods are applied to reduce aerodynamic and mechanical noise (Liu, 2017), there is much less known about low-frequency emissions from wind turbines.
-Many publications about low-frequency emissions from wind turbines concentrate on the impact on seismic measurements.
-The emitted ground motion signals from wind turbines are measured by local seismic stations built for detection of events with small magnitudes like far away earth-quakes or nuclear weapons tests.
-Zieger and Ritter (2018) observed an increase of amplitudes in a frequency range from $0.5\,\mathrm{Hz}$ to $10\,\mathrm{Hz}$ dependent of the rotational speed of the turbine and thus wind speed at a distance of $5.5\,\mathrm{km}$ away from a wind turbine.
+- 15 previously unused areas and repowering of existing sites is still significant.
+With regard to the acceptance and the fulfillment of stricter legal requirements concerning noise and vibrations, the research on low-frequency emissions from wind turbines gains importance.
+As wind turbines are counted among the tallest machines on the planet that work in an uncontrolled outside environment, noise and vibration emissions in a broad frequency range occur.
+While sources of acoustic wind turbine emission in the audible range are widely researched, understood and different methods are applied to reduce aerodynamic and mechani- - 20 cal noise (Liu, 2017), there is much less known about low-frequency emissions from wind turbines.
+Many publications about low-frequency emissions of wind turbines concentrate on the impact on seismic measurements.
+The emitted ground motion signals from wind turbines are measured by local seismic stations built for detection of events with small magnitudes like far away earthquakes or nuclear weapons tests.
+Zieger and Ritter (2018) observed an increase of amplitudes in a frequency range from 0.5 Hz to 10 Hz dependent of the rotational speed of the turbine and thus wind speed at a distance of 5.5 km away from a - 25 wind turbine.
 This confirms the measurements by Stammler and Ceranna (2016) and Styles et al. (2005) who found that nearby wind turbines reduce the sensitivity of seismic stations as they introduce wind dependence into the measured noise spectra.
 Acoustic measurements in the low-frequency range 3.3km from a wind farm show discrete peaks at the blade-passing frequency (BPF) and its higher harmonics below 20 Hz (Hansen et al., 2017).
 This was also observed by Pilger and Ceranna (2017) who evaluated the data obtained by a microbarometer array for infrasound detection located in northern Germany.
-Zajamšek et al. (2016) compared outdoor and indoor measurements close to an Australian wind farm and found the same tonal character in the noise spectra.
-Hence, the blade-tower interaction is seen to be responsible for aeroacoustic low-frequency noise of wind farms (Van den Berg, 2005).
+Zajamšek et al. (2016) investigated the measurability of these acoustic waves in buildings.
+Hence, the blade-tower interaction is seen to be responsible for aeroacoustic low-frequency noise of windfarms (Van den Berg, 2005).

-The scope of research on low-frequency noise from wind turbines is often its impact on human beings.
 Knopper et al. (2014) conclude from their literature survey that human health is not likely to be affected by low-frequency noise and infrasound from wind turbines.
 Turnbull et al. (2012) state that the measured level of infrasound within two Australian wind farms was similar to that measured in urban and coastal areas and near other engineered noise sources.